Chapter 18.38

 “Critical facility” means a facility necessary to protect the public health, safety and welfare during a flood.
 Critical facilities include, but are not limited to, schools, nursing homes, hospitals, police, fire and emergency operations installations, water and wastewater treatment plants, electric power stations, and installations which produce, use, or store hazardous materials or hazardous waste (other than consumer products containing hazardous substances or hazardous waste intended for household use).

-“Development” means any manmade change to improved or unimproved real estate in the special flood hazard area (SFHA), including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, storage of equipment or materials, subdivision of land, removal of more than five percent of the native vegetation on the property, or alteration of natural site characteristics.
+“Development” means any manmade change to improved or unimproved real estate in the special flood hazard area (SFHA), including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, subdivision of land, removal of more than five percent of the native vegetation on the property, alteration of natural site characteristics, or storage of equipment or materials.

-“Elevation certificate” means the official form (FEMA Form 81-31) used to provide elevation information necessary to ensure compliance with provisions of this chapter and determine the proper flood insurance premium rate.
+“Elevation certificate” means the official form used to provide elevation information necessary to ensure compliance with provisions of this chapter and determine the proper flood insurance premium rate.

-“FEMA” means the Federal Emergency Management Agency, the agency responsible for administering the National Flood Insurance Program.
+“FEMA” means the Federal Emergency Management Agency, the agency responsible for administering the National Flood Insurance Program (NFIP).

 “Fish and wildlife habitat conservation area” means lands needed to maintain species in suitable habitats within their natural geographic distribution so that isolated subpopulations are not created.
 These areas are designated by the city of Tumwater pursuant to the Washington State Growth Management Act and implementing regulations.